 Depression and Functioning Alcoholism

-Even though functioning alcoholics may appear to have their lives together, their compulsion to drink suggests a deeper imbalance.
-Quoting NIAAA, Everyday Health warns that around 25 percent of functioning alcoholics have had a case of major depression at some point in their lives.
-While depression is one of the many factors that can contribute to the development of an alcoholism problem, the assistant unit chief of psychiatry at a hospital in Glen Oaks, New York, explains that functioning alcoholics do not realize that their need to drink is motivated by unresolved feelings of depression or anxiety.
-Psychology Today recounts the case of a 24-year-old high-functioning alcoholic who drank to counter feelings of low self-esteem and anxiety, even as her life appeared normal and healthy on the surface.
-For her, the end came when she realized that no matter how much she wanted to stop drinking, she couldn’t, and she hated herself for it.
+Everyday Health warns that around 25 percent of functioning alcoholics have had a case of major depression at some point in their lives.
+While depression is one of the many factors that can contribute to the development of a problem with alcohol, the assistant unit chief of psychiatry at a hospital in Glen Oaks, New York, explains that functioning alcoholics sometimes do not realize that their need to drink is motivated by unresolved feelings of depression or anxiety.

-Of course, for all the functioning they do, functioning alcoholics also drink to a dangerous degree.
+Functioning alcoholics, despite their ability to successfully manage several areas of their lives at a time, can also drink to a dangerous degree.
 WebMD explains that women who consume more than three alcoholic beverages a day are placing themselves at extreme risk for developing a dependence on alcohol.
-Due to differences in biology, men (whose bodies retain less fat and more water than women do) can drink as many as four drinks per day before they would be considered heavy drinkers.
-If these habits describe the drinking patterns of your loved one, even as this person is able to hold down a job and meet familial responsibilities, then there is a strong possibility that this person is a functioning alcoholic.
+Due to differences in biology, men can drink as many as four drinks per day before they would be considered heavy drinkers.

 Signs of Functional Alcoholism

 In a similar way that some high-functioning alcoholics angrily reject the notion that their drinking is out of hand, some are flippant about it, possibly even joking that they have a problem.
-However they react, any attempt to defray concern (instead of discussing it reasonably and seriously) suggests that this is a topic they do not want to address in any depth, for fear that it will hit too close to home.
+However they react, any attempt to defray concern may suggest that this is a topic they do not want to address in any depth, for fear that it may hit too close to home.

 While many couples enjoy having a drink together, alcoholic partners may arrange their schedules to give them time to drink by themselves.
 They may try to hide evidence of this (paying for drinks with cash or visiting bars or restaurants outside town), and they may lie or try to blame other factors if they are found out.